Conelike radiant structures: Classical Thomas connection revisited

-It is straightforward to check that the the right-hand side of \eqref{nablaemfdefined} with the Lie derivative $\lie_{X}$ in place of $\nabla_{X}$ defines an action of the Lie algebra of vector fields on $\Ga(\emf)$.
-This means that sections of $\emf$ locally behave as densities, so $\Ga(\emf)$ is a module over the Lie algebra $\vect(M)$ of vector fields on $M$, even though in general $\diff(M)$ need not act on $M$.
+It is straightforward to check that the the right-hand side of \eqref{nablaemfdefined} with the Lie derivative $\lie_{X}$ in place of $\nabla_{X}$ defines an action of the Lie algebra $\vect(M)$ of vector fields on $\Ga(\emf)$.
+This means that sections of $\emf$ locally behave as densities, so $\Ga(\emf)$ is a module over$\vect(M)$, even though in general $\diff(M)$ need not act on $M$.